 Senior Managing Columns Editor, Patient Specialist

-Serena Lawrence graduated from the University of Waterloo 2012 where she earned an honors degree in Fine Arts.
-After she was diagnosed with Pulmonary Hypertension in 2013 she started the blog called The PHight or Flight Project where she began freelance writing and curating guest writer content.
-After leading BioNew’s patient columns section on Pulmonary Hypertension News, she was promoted to the Senior Managing Columns Editor position, where she oversees the operation of the entire columns division of BioNews-the company’s largest single content division.
+Serena Lawrence graduated from the University of Waterloo in 2012 where she earned an honors degree in the Fine Arts.
+Diagnosed with Pulmonary Hypertension in 2013, she started the blog called The PHight or Flight Project where she began freelance writing and curating guest writer content.
+After leading BioNew’s patient columns section on Pulmonary Hypertension News, she was promoted to the Senior Managing Columns Editor position, where she oversees the operation of the entire columns division of BioNews – the company’s largest single content division.

 Senior Community Outreach Director, Patient Specialist

-Hal Foster is a longtime journalist at the Los Angeles Times and other news organizations in the United States and Japan, and a journalism professor.
+Hal Foster is a longtime journalist who worked at the Los Angeles Times and other news organizations in the United States and Japan, and a journalism professor.